OpenMDAO/OpenMDAO-Framework/docs/dev-guide/trac.rst

     click on the radio button next to **work** and then click on the **Submit changes** button.

     If you won't be working on the ticket for a while, leave it in the *new* state.

-    Remember to identify the ticket you are working on when you create and name your branch in the Bazaar repository.

 Editing a Ticket